lamaabdeldayem/Quiz-Proctoring-System/README.md

 assign_proctors(AllTAs, Quizzes, TeachingSchedule, ProctoringSchedule).
 ```

+---

-## Notes
+## ⚠️ Notes
-- The scheduling process ensures fairness and avoids overburdening TAs.
+- The system ensures fairness and prevents overburdening any individual TA.
-- The system is highly customizable and can accommodate different constraints.
+- The approach is flexible and can handle various constraints, making it highly adaptable.

+---

-## Future Improvements
+## 🌱 Future Improvements

-- Add support for priority-based TA assignments.
+- **Priority-based Assignments**: Add support for assigning higher-priority TAs to quizzes.
-- Enhance conflict detection with detailed logs.
+- **Conflict Detection**: Enhance the system with more detailed logs for conflict identification.
-- Implement a graphical interface for better visualization of schedules.
+- **Graphical Interface**: Implement a user-friendly interface to visualize schedules.

+---